jsoysouvanh/Refureku/README.md

 #include "Generated/ExampleProperty.rfks.h"
 ```

-Then, we can attach ExampleProperty to any reflected struct or class, as specified with the first argument of PropertySettings.
+Then, we can attach ExampleProperty to any reflected struct or class, as specified by the first argument of PropertySettings.
 Attaching the property to any other entity will trigger a compilation error with an explicit error message.

 ```cpp
 //TestClass3.h
 #pragma once